+When someone dies because of another person’s negligence or misconduct, the victim’s loved ones may have cause to file a wrongful death lawsuit.
 If you believe you have reason to file a wrongful death suit, there are several important factors that your attorney must evaluate.

 How to Determine If Wrongful Death Applies

 Maryland, like every state, has wrongful death laws on the books.
-Your first step is determining whether or not a wrongful death claim applies to your situation.
+Your first step is determining whether a wrongful death claim applies to your situation.
 Here are some examples of wrongful death scenarios:

 - A doctor is negligent in caring for someone, and that person dies as a result.